camelot-dev/excalibur/README.md

 - You can save table extraction [settings](https://excalibur-py.readthedocs.io/en/master/user/faq.html#faq) (like table areas) for a PDF once, and apply them on new PDFs to extract tables with similar structures.
 - You get complete control over your data.
 All file storage and processing happens on your own local or remote machine.
 - Excalibur can be configured with MySQL and Celery for parallel and distributed workloads.
 By default, sqlite and multiprocessing are used for sequential workloads.

-## Support us on OpenCollective

-If Excalibur helped you extract tables from PDFs, please consider supporting its development by [becoming a backer or a sponsor on OpenCollective](https://opencollective.com/excalibur)!

 ## Installation